 That night, my daughter Angela and I shared a couch that opened to a bed in Grace’s room.
 Dreams and visions overlapped, as I drifted in and out of a fitful slumber.
-Nurses routinely coming in to check on Grace’s vital signs, administered meds and prepared her feeding tube around the clock, interrupted sleep.
+Nurses routinely came in to check on Grace’s vital signs, administered meds, and prepared her feeding tube around the clock, interrupting sleep.

 But tonight was different.
 At 3 a.m., a nurse instructed all residents to remain in their rooms behind closed doors.
 We couldn’t help but peek out of the window blinds.
 We watched in horror as the mother of the infant in Room 1704 ran inside, her hand over her mouth.
 Her wails carried across the hallway from inside.
 When other relatives arrived, they hold unto one another weeping, lamenting, and grieving.

 Tears flowed down our faces.
 I gazed upon Angela—my baby girl who always wanted a baby girl—and grieved along with her.
 Though she carried unspoken heaviness, she remained strong for her household.

 My eyes fixate upon our sick Grace.
 The doctors had said that Grace needed to gain weight, but she only grew weaker and tired more easily.
 Instead of eating, she slept during feedings.
 I watched her shallow, rapid breathing and listened to the heart monitor.
 Beep.
 A precious life.
 Beep.
 Hopelessness loomed.
 Beep.
 I said another prayer.

 Beep, Beep, Beep.
 The rhythm of Grace’s heart monitor echoed louder in my head.

 “Murmur is louder.”